-From this gallery page, A New Life Era and Moe and BIOS birthday party heavily speculate this between between Amy Jr. and Moe.
+From this gallery page, A New Life Era, and Moe and BIOS birthday party, there is heavy speculation about this between between Amy Jr. and Moe.
 The Recovery Part 2 shows there MIGHT be some romantic love between the two.
 However, they're both very young, and may not be each other's soul mates.
 For all we know, Bertha might be Moe's soul mate, although The Hacker probably wouldn't be too happy about that.

 Next to Dale & Foxglove and Chip & Gadget, The Midnightverse hints at something growing between Sparky (rat) and Lahwhinie/LaWahini (mouse).
 Diamonds In The Desert reintroduces Clarice from the Chip N Dale cartoon "Two Chips and a Miss" who plays with the two 'munks, but who also is the crush of a mouse.
 It also introduces a third rat who looks a lot like Rat Capone and Francis (they're brothers in this 'verse), and who hits on Gadget a lot.

 In Arad's Stardust, it's fairly common in Equestria, in part because there are an average of 3 stallions to every 7 mares.
 Upon hearing this, Lana immediately figures the best way get Twilight off the fact that she's XCOM's newest test subject is to imply that Matt thinks Twilight is cute.
 Twilight takes it very seriously, and even searches for information about "Human Courting Protocols."
 Matt is mostly upset how Lana refuses to stop teasing him about it, but there is some Ship Tease between the two.